Last updated on March 21st, 2018 at 12:22 pm

 Understandably, the best time to book international flights is a bit more complicated.
 There are a lot of different variables that can affect pricing as every market is unique around the globe.
 We have found incredibly cheap airfares at a variety of different times before we wanted to fly.

-That said there is data that shows the best time book flights to Central and South America is between 8 and 10 weeks before departure.
-Similarly, the best airfare prices to Mexico and Canada from the U.S. also falls within that time frame (around 75 days out).
-For the sweet spot for pricing to Europe, dates are pushed out a bit further to 4 months before the desired departure and the best price for flights to Asian destination a bit further still between 5 and 6 months out.
+That said there is data that shows the best time book flights to Central and South America is between 8 and 12 weeks before departure.
+Similarly, the best airfare prices to Mexico and Canada from the U.S. also falls within that time frame (around 60 days out).
+For the sweet spot for pricing to Europe, dates are pushed out a bit further to about 3 months before the desired departure and the best price for flights to Asian destinations are around the same time frame, about 3 months out.